 ARB Program staff shall work with ARB's Enforcement Division and other ARB staff to obtain the information and display the results of the compliance check in the Database.
 ARB staff will endeavor to provide the results to the local agency within 10 business days, based on the receipt of complete and accurate information.
 The turnaround time may increase depending upon work volume and available ARB staff resources.
 Local agencies may sign equipment project contracts with fleets that have a valid compliance certificate (Year 5).
-Local agencies may sign equipment project contracts for the Statewide Truck and Bus Rule (Year 4).
+Local agencies may sign equipment project contracts with fleets prior to completion of ARB's fleet compliance checks for the Statewide Truck and Bus Rule (Year 4).
 The Year 4 contracts must contain appropriate language that states funding for each project is contingent upon successful completion of the compliance check which: (1) verifies fleet compliance with rule requirements; and (2) states that the project is still eligible for funding.